All Episodes

 jordan holmes

-I imagine getting so many degrees, working so hard for so long, learning so much, and then being at like a dinner party and just having to try and do something.
+I imagine getting so many degrees, working so hard for so long, learning so much, and then being at like a dinner party and just having to try and explain even the slightest bit of it to Alex and then just going, fuck it.

 You know what happens?

-We put some stuff into a little Petri dish and then it goes, and then you get meat.
+We put some stuff into a little petri dish and then it goes and then you get meat.

 That's what happens.